Company logo | Codica

 Nonetheless, usage-based pricing can be suitable for products that offer custom usage patterns.
 Customers pay for what they need rather than the predefined features they might not want.
 Basically, this concept sounds quite comfortable, as users can have changing needs.
 Thus, they only benefit from the value and transparency.

-On the one hand, the provider is obliged to create high-quality content, efficiently use the resources and keep the platform optimized.
+On the one hand, the provider is obliged to create high-quality content, efficiently use the resources, and optimize the platform.

 On the other hand, the customer has to effectively use and manage the resources given and avoid exceeding the limits or waste.
 Thus, usage-based pricing mediates qualitative cooperation between users and SaaS providers.